michaelpalumbo/forkingpaths/public/help/synthApp.md

 **IMPORTANT** You must connect an OUT to the `AudioDestination` module to hear anything.
 Try Patching the **Oscillator OUT** to the **AudioDestination IN**.

 **If you still don't hear sound**, check that the System menu bar isn't blinking red.
-Go there and click Resume Audio.
+Go there and click Resume Audio. **MIGHT NEED TO PRESS TWICE (sorry, it's a weird bug i'm trying to fix!)
 (More info about this in the **Workspace Panel Help Button**)

 ---